Apochrosi/Modding-Requests/README.md

-4 - scriptable species rights
+4 - Scriptable species rights

 Currently we have the ability to edit already implemented species rights but we have no way of implementing our own into the game.

-5 - technology feature flags
+5 - Technology feature flags

-Feature falgs for technologies are currenlty hard locked to vanilla ones and new ones cannot be created, this creates some problems when dealing with special technologies that should enable or disable certain features.
+Feature flags for technologies are currently hard locked to vanilla ones and new ones cannot be created, this creates some problems when dealing with special technologies that should enable or disable certain features.